emc-mongoose/darzee/README.md

 ## 3.2 Run

-### 3.2.1 Run via docker-compose
+### 3.2.1 Run via docker
-Darzee could be ran via docker compose.
+Darzee is deploying via docker image.
+The image contains front-end files, nodeJS server to serving the app and Prometheus.
-It'd build a container with Darzee and Prometheus.
-Versions of the images are specified within .env file.
+In order to have the access from outside, NodeJS server should be mapped to port 8080 and Prometheus should be mapped to port 9090:
-> $ docker-compose up
+> $ docker run --env-file .env -p 8080:8080 -p 9090:9090 emcmongoose/darzee

 ### 3.2.2 Run in development mode
 Darzee has been created with Angular CLI.
 It could be ran in development mode using the appropriate command: